Children at risk of cholera in aftermath of Cyclone Freddy

 In both Malawi and Mozambique, UNICEF is focused on the mobilization of essential basic supplies, ensuring access to food and safe water; hygiene promotion and supplies; tents; medical supplies, emergency latrines; education and other key services; and psychosocial support and protection from potential abuse.
 In collaboration with drone operators, UNICEF is supporting aerial mapping in six districts of Malawi to assess the extent of damage and flooding in areas that are difficult to access and also for search and rescue efforts.

 UNICEF is urgently calling for funding of US$155 million to respond to the impacts of flooding and cholera on children and families in the region, and to provide lifesaving supplies, services, and technical support in water, sanitation, and hygiene; health and HIV; education; nutrition; child protection; and social protection with social behaviour change interventions integrated across all sectors.

 To lessen the impacts of the climate crisis on children in the region, UNICEF is also focused on building systems that can handle future shocks.

 “UNICEF is working with partners and local communities to build more resilient systems at district and community levels that can withstand the effects wrought by the climate crisis.
-An example is our work in Mozambique to build climate-resilient schools that can withstand cyclone-force winds,” added Fall.
-“Cyclone Freddy was a historic storm, but, unfortunately, thanks to climate change, we know it will not be the last record-breaking storm the region will likely face.
+An example is the work we are doing in Mozambique to build climate-resilient schools that can withstand cyclone-force winds,” added Fall.
+“Cyclone Freddy was a historic storm, but, unfortunately, thanks to climate change, we know it will not be the last record-breaking storm the region is likely to face.
 Even as we build back from the impact of Freddy, we must do so with an eye toward building resiliency in the future.”